nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-The dateTime when the immunization was administered.
+The date (and time if applicable) when the immunization was administered.
 If the immunisation was administered elsewhere, this may be an estimated date.

 ### primarySource